densaiko/Animal_Recongnition_CNN_Deep_Learning/README.md

 `pip install tensorflow`

 ### Task in the assignment
-All steps have been covered in the notebook
 - Step 1 - Loading Data
 - Step 2 - Pre-processing
 - Step 3 - Multi-layer Perceptron